 Welcome to the Spring Creek Torquay Fishing Guide.
-Spring Creek in Torquay is a little estuary system running from the Torquay beach.
-This is a nice place for the family with several jetties scattered along the creek running along the caravan park, the sands golf course and Torquay football oval.
-It can produce big numbers of Bream and other species such as Luderick, Salmon and Mullet.
-The beach is close by with ample parking and BBQ areas with basic playgrounds.
-It can be a challenging place to fish with lots of washed up weed.
+Spring Creek in Torquay is a small estuary system that runs from Torquay Beach.
+This is a nice place for families, with several jetties scattered along the creek running through the caravan park, the Sands golf course, and Torquay football oval.
+It can produce large numbers of Bream and other species such as Luderick, Salmon and Mullet.
+The beach is nearby, offering ample parking and BBQ areas, along with basic playgrounds.
+It can be a challenging place to fish with lots of washed-up weed.

-This is a great spot when fishing with kids there are parks and BBQs opposite Caravan Park and a short distance walk to JanJuc Beach.
-Torquay is a lovely vibrant township that welcomes thousands of holiday goers each year.
-With amazing surf at Bells Beach and Jan Juc main beach.
-There is also a good spread of surf shops at the surf city plaza, cafes, mini-golf, golf course, parks, scenic walks, rock formations, and plenty of accommodation for those visiting.
-You may also stop at Tiger Moth adventure world for a helicopter flight.
-Jan Juc surf beach is a great location for surfing and fishing.
-It’s a nice spot to bring the kids to play in the sand and in the shallows but be warned there are large waves and a strong rip so you must keep a close eye on them.
+This is an excellent spot for fishing with kids, as there are parks and BBQs opposite the Caravan Park, and a short walk to JanJuc Beach.
+Torquay is a lovely, vibrant town that welcomes thousands of holidaymakers each year.
+With excellent surf at Bells Beach and Jan Juc main beach.
+There is also a good selection of surf shops at the Surf City Plaza, as well as cafes, mini-golf, a golf course, parks, scenic walks, rock formations, and plenty of accommodation options for visitors.
+You may also stop at Tiger Moth Adventure World for a helicopter flight.
+Jan Juc surf beach is an excellent location for surfing and fishing.
+It’s a nice spot to bring the kids to play in the sand and in the shallows, but be warned, there are large waves and a strong rip, so you must keep a close eye on them.
 You can see live Jan Juc camera here.
-There is ample parking between the golf course and Jan Juc main beach entrance just before the roundabout.
+There is ample parking between the golf course and Jan Juc main beach entrance, just before the roundabout.

-The choice of lures is almost endless to make things easier we created a detailed video on the best lures and how to use them.
+The choice of bream lures is almost endless.
+We created a detailed video on the best bream lures and how to use them.
+We also recommend reading our guide on the best lures to catch bream.

 Recommended baits Spring Creek Torquay